farrelleoin93/Milestone-2/README.md

 1. As a site owner, I want to be able to inspire people to go and travel and experience a different culture.
 2. As a site owner, I want to be able to supply the visitors of this site with fun and interesting things to do as well as nice places to eat.
 3. As a site owner, I want to to supply users with a working map that shows them where different places are located in the appropriate city, for example, bars, cafes etc.
-4. As a site owner, I want people to be able to contact me if they have any questions they want to ask or information about their travels that they would like to share.
+4. As a site owner, I want people to be able to contact me if they have any questions that they want to ask or if they have information about their travels that they would like to share.
 5. As a site owner, I want to increase the volume of people that visit this website over time.